 In June 2007, Retractable Technologies, Inc. ("RTI") filed a complaint against the Company under the caption Retractable Technologies, Inc. vs. Becton Dickinson and Company (Civil Action No. 2:07-cv-250, U.S. District Court, Eastern District of Texas).
 RTI alleges that the BD IntegraTM syringes infringe patents licensed exclusively to RTI.
-In its complaint, RTI also alleges that the Company engaged in false advertising with respect to certain of the Company's safetyengineered products in violation of the Lanham Act; acted to exclude RTI from various product markets and to maintain its market share through, among other things, exclusionary contracts in violation of state and federal antitrust laws; and engaged in unfair competition.
+In its complaint, RTI also alleges that the Company engaged in false advertising with respect to certain of the Company's safety-engineered products in violation of the Lanham Act; acted to exclude RTI from various product markets and to maintain its market share through, among other things, exclusionary contracts in violation of state and federal antitrust laws; and engaged in unfair competition.
 In January 2008, the court severed the patent and non-patent claims into separate cases, and stayed the non-patent claims during the pendency of the patent claims at the trial court level.
 RTI seeks money damages and injunctive relief.
 On April 1, 2008, RTI filed a complaint against BD under the caption Retractable Technologies, Inc. and Thomas J. Shaw v.
-Becton Dickinson and Company (Civil Action No.2:08-ev-141, U.S. District Court, Eastern District of Texas).
+Becton Dickinson and Company (Civil Action No.2:08-cv-141, U.S. District Court, Eastern District of Texas).
 RTI alleges that the BD IntegraTM syringes infringe another patent licensed exclusively to RTI.
 RTI seeks money damages and injunctive relief.
 On August 29, 2008, the court ordered the consolidation of the patent cases.
 On November 9, 2009, at a trial of these consolidated cases, the jury rendered a verdict in favor of RTI on all but one of its infringement claims, but did not find any willful infringement, and awarded RTI \$5 million in damages.
-On May 19, 2010, the court granted RTI's motion for a permanent injunction against the continued sale by the Company of its BD IntegraTM products in their current form, but stayed the injunction for the duration of the Company's appeal.
+On May 19, 2010, the court granted

+RTI's motion for a permanent injunction against the continued sale by the Company of its BD IntegraTM products in their current form, but stayed the injunction for the duration of the Company's appeal.
 At the same time, the court lifted a stay of RTI's non-patent claims.
-On July 8, 2011, the Court of Appeals for the Federal Circuit reversed the District Court judgment that the Company's 3ml BD IntegraTM products.
-On October 31, 2011, the Federal Circuit of Appeals denied RTI's request for an en banc rehearing.
+On July 8, 2011, the Court of Appeals for the Federal Circuit reversed the District Court judgment that the Company's 3ml BD IntegraTM products infringed the asserted RTI patents and affirmed the District Court judgment of infringement against the Company's discontinued 1ml BD IntegraTM products.
+On October 31, 2011, the Federal Circuit Court of Appeals denied RTI's request for an en banc rehearing.
 In January 2013, RTI's petition for review with the U.S. Supreme Court was denied.
-BD's motion for further proceedings on damages was denied by the District Court of Appeals denied NTI's petition for review with the U.S. Supreme Court was denied.
-BD's motion for further proceedings on damages was den
+BD's motion for further proceedings on damages was denied by the District Court on the grounds that the District Court did not have authority to modify the \$5 million damage award.
+BD appealed this ruling to the Federal Circuit Court of Appeals, and on July 7, 2014, the Court affirmed the District Court ruling leaving the damages award intact.